choman/pimp_your_cli/pyc.md

 ## teleconsole

-Heard of teamviewer, think that but for the console
+Heard of teamviewer, think that, but for the console

 Teleconsole is a free service to share your